mrlm-net/node-cli/README.md

 ### Creating Commands

-Creating of a command was never easy as now, you just need to place your commands to the folder named surprisingly `commands` into the root of your project, you can also configure this by passing `commandDir` configuration property or CLI flag.
+Creation of a CLI command was never easy as now, you just need to place your commands to the folder named surprisingly `commands`, into the root of your project, you can also configure this by passing `commandDir` configuration property or CLI flag.
 Pretty simple, huh?

-#### ECMA Script syntax
+#### ESM syntax

 ```typescript
 // Required